jasbur/RaspiWiFi/Readme.txt

 == At this point your Raspberry Pi will reboot and connect to the access point specified.

+== You can view the current WPA encryption settings and change them from the main Web Configuration interface.
+The current settings are visible in a panel in the upper left corner of the screen.
+If you click the values in this display you will be taken to a page where you can change them.
+If you change them your device will reboot to enable the new configuration.

 == You can also use the Pi in a point-to-point connection mode by leaving it in Configuration Mode.
 All services will be addresible in their normal way at 10.0.0.1 while connected to the "RaspiWiFi[xxxx] Setup" AP.